-If there is any doubt about the purpose of the southern confederacy, please read Vice President of the Confederate States of America, Alexander Stephens’, Cornerstone Speech.
+For the purpose of eliminating any doubt as to the purpose of the southern confederacy, please read Vice President of the Confederate States of America, Alexander Stephens’, Cornerstone Speech.
 He delivered this speech in 1861, just before the Civil War began.
 Be forewarned, it is hard to stomach.
 Here is an excerpt:

 When my children were growing up, they went to a Virginia public elementary school whose motivational slogan was "Do The Right Thing When Nobody Is Looking."
-It was a helpful slogan that challenged the kids to be on their best behavior, even when a teacher is not around.
+It was a helpful slogan that challenged the young students to be on their best behavior, even when a teacher is not around.
 Judge Dorsey has done something much more challenging.
 Judge Dorsey "Did The Right Thing When Everyone Is Looking."
-While we have more ground to cover and more social justice to achieve, Roanoke and Judge Dorsey have done a great service for our country by doing the right thing.
+While we have more ground to cover and more social justice to achieve, Roanoke and Judge Dorsey have provided a courageous example.

 Thanks to Ben Purser for bringing Judge Dorsey’s ruling to my attention.